-Leandra Medine is the founder of a fashion blog with a novel and quirky concept: The Man Repeller.
+Leandra Medine is the founder of a fashion blog with a novel and quirky concept: Man Repeller.
 “It’s about trends that women love and men hate,” the gregarious Medine told BoF.
-But perhaps what differentiates The Man Repeller most is the way Medine marries impeccable high fashion aesthetics with a comedic approach.
+But perhaps what differentiates Man Repeller most is the way Medine marries impeccable high fashion aesthetics with a comedic approach.
 “I think what’s so interesting for people is that I don’t take it so seriously and yet I am still immersed in the [fashion] industry,” she says.
+Medine attended Eugene Lang College at The New School for Liberal Arts in New York.

-The Man Repller clocks millions of pageviews a month and the concept of “man repelling” has entered the fashion vernacular, as has “arm party,” a term coined by Medine to describe her habit of stacking her forearms with numerous bracelets.
+Man Repeller clocks millions of pageviews a month and the concept of “man repelling” has entered the fashion vernacular, as has “arm party,” a term coined by Medine to describe her habit of stacking her forearms with numerous bracelets.

 She has collaborated with a long list of fashion brands and retailers, including Maje, Michael Kors , Gryphon, Del Toro, Dannijo, Saks Fifth Avenue and others.
 And it's these collaborations that net her the bulk of her income.